-Diablo 3, for all its terribleness on release in 2012, has actually developed into a pretty good game over the last year or two.
-I give a lot of credit to the dev team for pushing through and making something good out of a project that could have easily been abandoned.
+Diablo 3, for all its terribleness on release in 2012, has actually developed into a pretty solid game over the last year or two.
 Since the 2014 release of “Reaper of Souls”, I’ve logged in each Season and had a blast creating a new character, finding the best items, and slaying demons with a few of my buddies.
 It’s pretty impressive that Diablo 3 can call me back at all, considering how it initially violated the franchise that I loved so much.

-Despite all the good that the RoS team did improving Diablo, they still made one huge error: removing trading.
+Despite all the good that the RoS team did improving Diablo 3, they still made one huge error: removing trading.
 Their reasoning was essentially, “trading items encourages botting, so trading must die”.
-Of course, this was masked with, “trading isn’t as fun as killing monsters, so in order to encourage you to kill monsters we are removing your ability to trade.”
+This was masked as, “trading isn’t as fun as killing monsters, so in order to encourage you to kill monsters we are removing your ability to trade.”

-As someone who lived through the full spectrum of botting and duping in Diablo 2, I find that idea ridiculous.
+As someone who lived through the full spectrum of botting and duping in Diablo 2, I find this thought ridiculous.
 Even if trading was bad for the game (it’s not), it wouldn’t get rid of botting.
 There’s no practical way to remove botting from an ARPG.
-The genre’s randomised design directly rewards time spent over anything else, which encourages botting, and the simple gameplay makes creating bots easy.
+The genre’s randomized design directly rewards time spent over anything else, which encourages botting, and the simple gameplay makes creating bots easy.

 - Randomized monsters